arkaic/colorflow/README.md

-EDIT 5: Prototype largely done.
-I just need to add in an option to replay the same color grid.
-Maybe a score tracker as well
+EDIT 5: Prototype done.
+Replaying the board works.

 - This is a clone of Floodit, a popular game where you try to flood a grid of random colors in the fewest tries.